-It’s ok if you don’t know how to do this.
+It’s OK if you don’t know how to do this.
 No one does.

 It’s awkward.
 It’s uncomfortable.
 Reach out anyway.

 Now, more than ever, your loved one needs your support.
 You don’t need to have any answers or give any advice.
 Your goal is NOT to make things better; it’s to support them in their pain.
 The most important thing you can do is to simply reach out.
 Show up.
 Just be there.
-Your support and caring presence is often all you need.

 I think the hardest thing for support people to do and maybe the most important thing for support people to do is to be awkward.